paritytech/research/docs/Polkadot/protocols/block-production/Babe.md

 Clock drift occurs because the oscillation frequency varies over time, primarily due to environmental factors such as temperature, air pressure, and magnetic fields.
 Experiments conducted on Linux systems in non-air conditioned environments show that a drift of 12 PPM (parts per million) corresponds to roughly one second per day.

 Observation suggets that over every 10,000 seconds, the clock frequency changes by 1 PPM, resulting in a drift of approximately 0.08 seconds every three hours.
 Thus, a rough estimate of one second of drift per day is reasonable.
-If the sync-epoch spans 12 hours, this implies a clock drift of approximately 0.5 seconds over that period.
+If the sync epoch spans 12 hours, this implies a clock drift of approximately 0.5 seconds over that period.
 For further details, refer to the [NTP Clock Quality FAQ](http://www.ntp.org/ntpfaq/NTP-s-sw-clocks-quality.htm#AEN1220)

 [![](https://i.imgur.com/Slspcg6.png)](http://www.ntp.org/ntpfaq/NTP-s-sw-clocks-quality.htm#AEN1220)